Arthur Bromfield

 Arthur Bromfield (died 1650) was an English politician who sat in the House of Commons between 1604 and 1622.

 Bromfield was the son of William Bromfield, who was a gentleman pensioner to Queen Elizabeth.

 In 1604, Bromfield was elected Member of Parliament for Yarmouth (Isle of Wight).
 He was re-elected MP for Yarmouth in 1614 and 1621.

 Bromfield married Lucy Quincey who died in 1618.
-They had sons Henry Quincey and Arthur and several daughters.
+They had several sons: Henry, Quincey, and Arthur, and several daughters.